tyh835/PyJam/README.md

 ## About

 `jam` is a CLI tool to deploy static sites to AWS.
 It can sync to an S3 bucket, and configuring it for static site hosting.
-It can also optionally configure Route53 and CloudFront.
+It can also optionally configure Route53, ACM SSL Certificate and CloudFront.

 Serving static site with rich functionalities from a CDN is the basis of the JAM stack.
 Find out more about the JAM stack here: [https://jamstack.org/](https://jamstack.org/)

 This project is based on [acloud.guru](acloud.guru)'s course Automating AWS with Python's project.
-Improvements include error handling, API, deleting stale files on sync, and configuring CloudFront to directly cache S3 website hosting URL.
+Improvements include error handling, API, deleting stale files on sync, ability to request SSL certificates, and configuring CloudFront to directly cache S3 website hosting URL.

 ## Configuring for Development